remykarem/validate-fields-macro/README.md

 # Validate fields macro

-Compile-time checks to validate struct fields against configurations in `application.yml`.
+Compile-time checks in Rust to validate struct fields against configurations in `application.yml`.
 Not to be used in production!

 * Checks if a struct property exists in the YAML file
 * Checks if a YAML mapping exists in the struct